WATCH: Off-duty officer saves woman from burning car

 “Felt like I might have gotten the fire out, went back around and heard somebody inside, made my way to the passenger side cause the driver’s side wouldn’t open and there was a female inside,” he said.

-Body and dash cam footage from FRichards shows the tense moments and calls for help from the woman.
+Body and dash cam footage from FTO Richards shows the tense moments and calls for help from the woman.

 “Are you the only one in the vehicle?” asked Richards.